dottjt/plastic/chapters-without-annotations/08-birthday.md

 # birthday.
 <!--

 A week of life passes by.
 The rain runs thin.
 My hair mauves dry.
 The work dulls.
 Today is my birthday.
 The loneliest day of the year.
-Crust upon the gallows, I seized to clamour out of my mother's heinous vagina, intent on working a dead end job cold-calling the elderly for the debt in their graves.
+Crust upon the gallows, I clamour out of the seize of my mother's heinous vagina.
+Intent on working a dead end job cold-calling the elderly for a future claim of debt upon their graves.
 It was an empty echo-chamber of must-haves and has-beens; slurry in a deceit of exacerbated euphony.
 Grace upon the impression of a fuck-off grin.
 Mute is thy safeword.
 Desperate is thy plea.

  -->